esl/MongooseIM/doc/operation-and-maintenance/Rolling-upgrade.md

 Please note that more complex upgrades that involve schema updates, customisations or have functional changes might require more specific and specially crafted migration procedure.

+If you want just to make the changes to the configuration file, please follow steps 1, 3, 4, 6, 7, 8.
+This type of change can also be done one node at a time.
+It would require you to check the cluster status, modify the configuration file and restart the node.

 The usual MongooseIM cluster upgrade can be achieved with the following steps:

 ### 1. Check the cluster status.